Ermin Bičakčić: TSG Hoffenheim

 In May 2014, Bičakčić was transferred to TSG Hoffenheim for an undisclosed fee.
 He made his competitive debut for the club in a DFB-Pokal tie against USC Paloma on 17 August and managed to score a goal.
 A week later, he made his league debut against FC Augsburg.
 On 4 February 2015, he scored his first league goal against Werder Bremen.

 In September 2016, he put pen to paper on a new four-year contract with the squad.

 Bičakčić helped TSG Hoffenheim make their first historical UEFA Champions League appearance in the 2018–19 season.
 On 23 October 2018, he debuted in the competition against Lyon.

 He played his 100th match for the team on 19 December against Werder Bremen.

 Bičakčić signed a new three-year deal with TSG Hoffenheim in May 2019.

 In September 2020, he suffered a severe knee injury, which was diagnosed as an anterior cruciate ligament tear and was ruled out for at least six months.
 Over 19 months after the injury, on 14 May 2022, he returned to the pitch.

 In June, he penned a new one-year contract with the side.

 Return to Eintracht Braunschweig

 In October 2023, Bičakčić returned to Eintracht Braunschweig on a deal until June 2024.
 He played his first official game for the outfit since coming back on 27 October against Fortuna Düsseldorf.
 On 11 November, he scored first goal for Eintracht Braunschweig since his comeback against VfL Osnabrück, which secured the victory for his team.

-He made his 100th appearance for the squad against Hannover 96 on 14 April 2024.
+Bičakčić made his 100th appearance for the squad against Hannover 96 on 14 April 2024.

-In June, he prolonged his contract with Eintracht Braunschweig for an additional season.
+In June 2024, he prolonged his contract with Eintracht Braunschweig for an additional season.

 In July, he was named club captain.

+Željezničar

+In February 2026, Bičakčić moved to Željezničar on a contract until the end of the campaign.
+He debuted competitively for the team against Velež on 21 February.
+On 11 April, he scored his first goal for Željezničar in a win over Radnik Bijeljina.

+Later stage of career

+In July 2026, Bičakčić signed with Maltese outfit Valletta.